ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 #### 2.4.1.2 Nearby centers based on User Geo-location
 1. An individual can  enable location services,  in the device/machine in order to select nearby centers
-1. The System checks for Lat-Long values of the individual and  fetches all the Registration centers within 2 KM Radius (configurable)
+1. The system checks for Lat-Long values of the individual and  fetches all the Registration centers within 2 KM Radius (configurable)
 1. The First Registration center as per the search criteria is shown to the individual on Map by default

 #### 2.4.1.3 Find a Center